Early Signs of Perimenopause After 35: What Research Shows

 For most women, changes in the menstrual cycle are the earliest observable sign of perimenopause.
 These changes can take many forms: shorter cycles (often a hallmark of early perimenopause as the follicular phase shortens), longer cycles, heavier flow, lighter flow, more variable cycle lengths from month to month, or increased premenstrual symptoms.
 The pattern varies considerably — there is no single “typical” perimenopause cycle presentation.

 It is worth noting that cycle changes in the late 30s can have causes other than early perimenopause — including thyroid dysfunction, polycystic ovary syndrome, stress-related anovulation, or other hormonal conditions.
 Distinguishing between these possibilities requires a clinical evaluation that may include blood tests for FSH, estradiol, thyroid function, and other markers.
-If your cycles have changed significantly, discussing this with your OB/GYN provides the most accurate interpretation of what is driving those changes.
+Our guide to menstrual cycle changes after 35 provides more detail on what typically shifts during this decade.
+If your cycles have changed significantly, discussing this with your OB/GYN provides the most accurate interpretation.

 Vasomotor Symptoms: Hot Flashes and Night Sweats